-Fig. 13 Evolution of the diurnal mean condensation-sublimation rate within Sputnik Planitia (mm per Pluto day; red is condensation), in current orbital conditions, from 1800 to 2050 assuming that the glacier remains flat.
-Right: Evolution of the annual mean condensation-sublimation rate of N2 ice with time (mm per Pluto year; red is condensation), assuming that the glacier remains flat (same as Fig. 8.
-The vertical solid and dashed lines correspond to the periods of high (104°) and low (127°) obliquity, respectively and low (127°) obliquity, respectively The very simple calculation of how a uniform surface covered with N2-ice reacts to the heliocentric distance varying from 29.7 to 49.9 AU, and ignoring thermal inertia, indicates that the N2 equilibrium temperature would change by over 8 K, and the equilibrium pressure would change by three orders of magnitude.
-Some pre-encounter models predicted pressures that could drop precipitously and dramatically if the ices in the summer hemisphere were allowed to sublime completely, leaving only ices on the winter hemisphere, (Trafton et al. 1998, Hansen & Paige 1996; Young 2013; Hansen et al. 2015).
+Fig. 14.
+Evolution of the diurnal mean condensation-sublimation rate within Sputnik Planitia (mm per Pluto day; red is condensation), in current orbital conditions, from 1800 to 2050 assuming that the glacier remains flat.
+Figure from Bertrand et al. 2018.

+The very simple calculation of how a uniform surface covered with N2-ice reacts to the heliocentric distance varying from 29.7 to 49.9 AU, and ignoring thermal inertia, indicates that the N2 equilibrium temperature would change by over 8 K, and the equilibrium pressure would change by three orders of magnitude.
+Some pre-encounter models predicted pressures that could drop precipitously and dramatically 1650 if the ices in the summer hemisphere were allowed to sublime completely, leaving only ices on the winter hemisphere (Trafton et al. 1998, Hansen & Paige 1996; Young 2013; Hansen et al. 2015).
 The equator receives less sunlight when averaged over a Pluto year, which led Trafton et al. (1988) to predict that the perennial N2 ice (that persists over a Pluto year) would reside within 32° of the equator.
-HP96 simulated this with the high-thermal inertia they plotted (their Figure 3, 2093 tiu).
-In the other runs plotted in HP96, the equator is rarely the coldest latitude, and N_2 ice jumps over the equator to the winter polar cap, leaving the equator bare (again, Sputnik Planitia was unknown at this time).
-Very few runs in HP96 predicted perennial N_2 ice (termed "permanent zonal band" in HP96).
+HP96 simulated this with the high-thermal inertia run that they plotted (their Figure 3, 2093 tiu).
+In the other runs plotted in HP96, the equator is rarely the coldest latitude, and N2 ice jumps over the equator to the winter polar cap, leaving the equator bare (again, Sputnik Planitia was unknown at this time).
+Very few runs in HP96 predicted perennial N2 ice (termed "permanent zonal band" in HP96).
 Rather, the HP96 models generally showed two polar caps exchanging volatiles, with flow from the summer to the winter cap.
 The thermal inertia determined the timing of the new winter pole.
-Most HP96 models showed a steady increase in pressure after each equinox, as the old winter pole became the new summer pole and received more direct sunlight.
-Then, when the last of the N_2 from the summer pole sublimed away, sometime between perihelion and northern summer solstice, the pressure plummeted.
-The typical HP96 model therefore showed two pressure peaks per Pluto year.
+Most HP96 models showed a steady increase in 1660 pressure after each equinox, as the old winter pole became the new summer pole and received more direct sunlight.
+Then, when the last of the N2 from the summer pole sublimed away, sometime between perihelion and northern summer solstice, the pressure plummeted.
+The typical HP96 model runs therefore showed two pressure peaks per Pluto year.

-Post-encounter, we see that the N_2 never leaves either summer hemisphere completely, as Sputnik Planitia ensures that there is always N_2 absorbing sunlight every day (Young et al 2015; Bertrand & Forget 2016; Meza et al. 2019; Johnson et al. 2020).
+Post-encounter, we see that the N_2 never leaves either summer hemisphere completely, as Sputnik Planitia ensures that there is always N_2 absorbing sunlight every day (Young et al 2015; Bertrand & Forget

+2016; Meza et al. 2019; Johnson et al. 2020).
 This decreases the magnitude of the allowable pressure variation.